 Cloud storage (S3, GCP)

-Terra allows you to connect an as a destination, to get all data dumped directly into a bucket of your choice.
+Terra allows you to connect an S3 Bucket as a destination, to get all data dumped directly into a bucket of your choice.

 All AWS-based destinations follow the same authentication setup.

-The most basic way to allow Terra to write to your AWS resource is to with access limited to the resource you're trying to grant Terra access to. for access to the specific resource, (write access is generally the only one needed, unless specified otherwise)
+The most basic way to allow Terra to write to your AWS resource is to create an IAM user with access limited to the resource you're trying to grant Terra access to.
+Attach relevant policies for access to the specific resource, (write access is generally the only one needed, unless specified otherwise)

 In order to use role-based access, attach the following policy to your bucket: